jembi/platform/client-registry-jempi/README.md

     "parameters": [
         {
-            "name": "and",                              // matches to the operator (options are "and" and "or") "valueCode": "familyName",                  // matches to the field name (options are "givenName", "familyName", "dob", "nationalId", "gender", "city" and "phoneNumber")
+            "name": "and",                              // matches to the operator (options are "and" and "or") "valueCode": "familyName",                  // matches to the field name (options are "givenName", "familyName", "dob", "nationalId", "gender", "city" and "phoneNumberMobile")
             "valueString": "creexxxeead"                // matches to value of the field },
         {